Dastari/cosmo-nats-test/README.md

 This is a **working basic implementation** with the following status:

-- ✅ **Complete**: Rust subgraphs with federation, queries, and mutations
+- ✅ **Complete**: Rust subgraphs with federation, queries, mutations, and native WS subscriptions on `/graphql`
 - ✅ **Complete**: WunderGraph Cosmo Router setup and configuration
 - ✅ **Complete**: NATS JetStream with Event-Driven Federation
 - ✅ **Complete**: Full orchestration via justfile
-- ⚠️ **Partial**: Native WebSocket subscriptions (API compatibility issues with async-graphql-axum 7.0 + axum 0.8)

-The core federation and EDFS functionality works perfectly.
-Native subgraph subscriptions can be added once the async-graphql-axum WebSocket API is properly integrated.
+Note: Native subscription fields are not shown in the composed schema; Cosmo Router forwards WebSocket subscription traffic in passthrough mode.